 For those who can’t tell by the name, Tapavino is all about the love for Spanish flavours with a matching atmosphere to boot.
-It started life as Australia’s first Sherry Bar located in a small lane way much like those found in Spain.
-Since then the word has spread and Tapavino has become Sydney’s premiere destination for sampling some of Spain’s finest wine.
-Tapavino has since opened two more establishments in the CBD but the original one is the our recommendation to experience where the magic began.
+It started life as Australia’s first Sherry Bar located in a small laneway much like those found in Spain.
+Since then the word has spread and Tapavino has become Sydney’s premier destination for sampling some of Spain’s finest wine.
+Tapavino has since opened two more establishments in the CBD but the original one is our recommendation to experience where the magic began.

 Fix Wine Bar

-Those who love to walk more on the adventurous side of wine only need to hit up one place.
-Fix Wine Bar focuses on the smaller boutique growers to deliver hand-picked wines of local and global origins.
-The result is a place that’s both refreshing but still consistent in quality when it comes to the flavour, individuality and personality of the wine list.
-It’s a gurantee that you’ll find something here that you’ve never tasted.
+Those who love to walk more on the adventurous side of wine only need to hit up one place, Fix.
+This wine bar focuses on the smaller boutique growers to deliver hand-picked wines of local and global origins.
+The result is a place that is both refreshing, but still consistent in quality when it comes to the flavour, individuality and personality of the wine list.
+We guarantee that you’ll find something here unlike anything you’ve ever tasted before.

 The Stinking Bishops

-Uncle Ben once said that with great cheese comes great wine.
-Or some variation of that anyway.
-The Stinking Bishops is a premiere cheese shop first but backing up the smelly stuff is a pretty serious wine list that simply earned itself a spot in the best wine bars of Sydney.
+There are few greater pairings on this earth than wine and cheese, and The Stinking Bishops certainly knows it.
+This wine bar is actually a premier cheese shop first, but backing up the smelly stuff is a pretty serious wine list that earns itself a spot in the best wine bars of Sydney.
 The appeal here comes from matching the plethora of cheese to an extensive wine list.
 Again, it’s a small joint so head in as early as possible.

-Following in similar footsteps to the aforementioned Fix, Cittavino also comes armed with the liquid gold you’re likely not to find anywhere else – they import their wine themselves directly from regions of Spain, Italy and France.
-Joining this respectable list is also samples from America and South Africa alongside small Australian wine producers.
+Following in similar footsteps to the aforementioned Fix, Cittavino also comes armed with the liquid gold you’re likely not to find anywhere else, with the majority of wine on offer being imported directly from the regions of Spain, Italy and France.
+Joining this respectable list is a generous selection of wines from America and South Africa, alongside those from small Australian wine producers.

 10 William Street